jeffwright13/pytest-oof/README.md

 `$ pytest --oof`

 This generates two files in the `/oof` directory:
-- oof/results.pickle: a pickled collection of dataclasses representing all results in an easy-to-consume format
+- oof/oof-results.db: a SQLite database containing test results
-- oof/terminal_output.ansi: a copy of the entire terminal output from your test session, encoded in ANSI escape codes
+- oof/oof-terminal_output.ansi: a copy of the entire terminal output from your test session, encoded in ANSI escape codes
+- oof/oof-results.pickle: a pickled collection of dataclasses representing all results in an easy-to-consume format
+- oof/oof-results.json: JSON format test results
+   - Human-readable format of test results
+   - Suitable for external tools and integrations
+   - Available in two formats:
+     - `json`: Pretty-printed JSON with indentation (default)
+     - `jsonl`: JSON Lines format, one result per line, more compact and streamable

 Now run the included console script `oofda`: